skanjalkar/aries-rust/README.md

 ## Performance Notes

-This isn't meant to compete with PostgreSQL or MySQL (yet!).
-It's an educational implementation that prioritizes:
+This isn't meant to compete with PostgreSQL or MySQL -- this is more for my learning :D. It's an educational implementation that prioritizes:
 1. **Correctness** over raw performance
 2. **Readability** over clever optimizations
 3. **Learning** over production use

-That said, it's still reasonably fast:
-- Transaction operations: ~0.1-0.5ms
-- Buffer operations: ~0.1-0.4ms
-- Recovery: ~1-2ms per phase

 ## Learning Resources